Kanagaraj46/Job-portal/README.md

 start xampp server and mysql

-run the jobportal.sql in the mysql admin portal
+import the jobportal.sql in the mysql admin portal

-Access via localhost
+Access webpage via localhost